 Endemic vs. Outbreak

-An outbreak is similar to that of endemic as an endemic can lead to an outbreak like COVID-19 or dengue in Hawaii.
+An outbreak is similar to that of an endemic as an endemic can lead to an outbreak like COVID-19 or dengue in Hawaii.

 Dengue fever is endemic to sure regions of the continent, Central and South America, and therefore the Caribbean.
 Mosquitoes in these areas carry dengue fever and transmit it from person to person.